From fellow soldier to 'monster' in uniform: #MeToo in the military

 The ongoing public discussion about sexual assault perpetrated by celebrities and politicians also reveals an ironic truth about a "pervasive pattern" of silence that has existed for decades, according to Speedy.

-"I think there is just a big fail of secrecy," she said, noting that the military maintains a similar history of failing to report crimes to revelations within the entertainment, political and media realms.
+"I think there is just a big veil of secrecy," she said, noting that the military maintains a similar history of failing to report crimes to revelations within the entertainment, political and media realms.

 "We protect our own," Speedy said, "but we are protecting perps, not victims."